prtkgpt/questdb.io/blog/2020-08-19-memory-mapping-deep-dive.md

 We will walk you through how some of our initial thoughts on storage and memory-mapping evolved to bring us better performance overall.

+If you like QuestDB, please do give us a star on [GitHub](https://github.com/questdb/questdb)

 <!--truncate-->

 ## How the performance improvements started